-FHA MIP Refund Chart 2024: Save Money On Your Refi
+FHA UFMIP Refund Chart 2025: Save Money On Your Refi

 Don’t confuse your upfront MIP with your annual mortgage insurance premiums (MIPs), which are included in your monthly mortgage payments.
-There’s no refund on those.
+There’s no refund on those (though, FHA MIP can be canceled.
+Learn how with our guide).

 Still, you might be in line for a refund of some of the UFMIP you paid if you refinance to another FHA loan within three years of the existing mortgage starting.